Menu Close

 Sarah Ruttle

-Collaboration is central to her participatory practice, developing projects both with other artists and participants within an Arts and Health context.
-Sarah has worked as part of the Arts for Health Partnership Programme, West Cork artist team since 2008.
-With experience of developing projects within the community and in acute mental health settings.
+In her participatory practice it is important to Sarah to portray a participant’s voice with honesty and integrity in and through collaborative opportunities.
+She has built creative connections through a combination of making and storytelling, while using a multi-sensory approach.
+Awarded the Arts Council: Arts Participation Bursary Award in both 2021 and 2014, Sarah continually aims to reflect on and develop arts practice.
+Collaboration is central to her participatory practice, developing projects both with other artists and participants.
+Sarah has worked as part of the Arts for Health Partnership Programme, West Cork artist team since 2008, alongside the experience of developing projects within the community and in acute mental health settings.

 ‘I want to make meaningful connections with the people I meet.
 I work through the growth of creative conversation, where stories are shared between participants while exploring different kinds of making.
 It often leads to creating collaborative group projects, where participants engage and contribute in the making process, with each voice considered and heard.’